 PhD in Learning, Design, and Technology

-We seek scholars who are committed to research and development focused on enhancing human experiences with respect to teaching, learning, and performance.
-Our research agenda is designed to solve real-world problems while also contributing to the theoretical foundations needed for future innovations.
+We seek scholars who are committed to enhancing human experiences with respect to teaching, learning, and performance.
+In our program, you will create a research agenda that is designed to help solve real-world problems while also contributing to the theoretical foundations needed for future educational innovations.

 Highlights